yiyangnju/multithreading-crawler-frame/README.md

 # multithreading-crawler-douban

-The script: use the above frame to crawl film date from Douban, one of the biggest film websites in China.
+The script uses the above frame to crawl film data from Douban, one of the biggest film websites in China.

-I have bought 20000 for the proxy ip account, you just need to put data.json, special...
+I have bought 10000 proxy ip in the account, so you can test the efficieny on your own computer.
+Since the ips are valid for one month, so you can do that before 2021/11/27.
+If you want to test after 2021/11/27 or any other questions, please contact me and I will refill the account.

+pip install urllib3==1.25.11